-How to Deal With Stolen Mail Packages
+How To Deal With Stolen Mail Packages

-By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on August 8, 2024
+By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on October 6, 2025

-With the rise in online shopping—and thus package deliveries—there has been a rise in package theft from people’s front porches.
 So, legally speaking, what are the rights of a customer who is receiving a package from a delivery company?
-Whose responsibility is it to ensure full delivery, and who pays for a stolen package and missing mail?
+Whose responsibility is it to ensure full delivery, who pays for a stolen package and missing mail, and do you need a consumer lawyer to assist?

 Liability for Lost or Missing Packages

-1. FOB Destination
+1. Freight on Board Destination

-Under a Freight on Board (FOB) Destination agreement, the seller or retailer is responsible for anything that happens to the goods in transit until they arrive at the destination.
 If the package is lost or damaged during transit with a third-party shipper or delivery service such as the United States Postal Service (USPS) or FedEx, the seller is responsible and usually must replace the item or give you a reimbursement.

-2. FOB Origin
+2. Freight on Board Origin

-By contrast, a FOB Origin agreement means that the buyer assumes liability for the goods as soon as they are shipped from the seller’s location.
-The buyer carries the risk of loss from the moment the item is purchased and is responsible for the shipping.
+A FOB Origin agreement means that the buyer assumes liability for the goods as soon as they are shipped from the seller’s location.

 When Is a Package Considered Delivered?

 So, when does the risk of loss of a package actually transfer to the buyer?
-If a delivery contract doesn’t require that a buyer sign for the package, then it is deemed to have been delivered when placed near the front door.
-If the delivery contract requires that someone sign for the package, however, delivery is not transferred from the seller to the buyer until the hand-to-hand transfer occurs.
+If a delivery contract doesn’t require that a buyer sign for the package, it is deemed to have been delivered when placed near the front door.

 If you can, take the time to read some of the contract conditions before making your purchase online.
 Knowing when a delivered good becomes your responsibility is the key to preventing a loss.